 The right to the hybrid city

-Many of the challenges faced by small shops and citizen in general through gentrification and commercialization of public space, are increasing relevant also at the digital space, the Internet.
+Many of the challenges, that citizens and small neighborhood shops in particular are facing because of gentrification and commodification of public space, are increasing relevant also at the digital space, the Internet.
 And there are very strong activist movements in both domains.

-But the more people are connected to the Internet, and the more the urban space becomes hybrid (digital and physical), the more these two areas of action overlap and those the corresponding actors need to collaborate more.
+But the more people are connected to the Internet, and the more the urban space becomes hybrid (physical and digital), the more these two areas of action overlap and the corresponding actors need to collaborate more.

-Through the project netCommons NetHood has developed a theoretical framework extending the "right to the city" concept for the case of the hybrid space, and has initiated a series of "encounters in the hybrid space", that is meetings between urban and digital activists.
-One of them took place in Zurich and it was one of the first events organized at L200.
+Through the project netCommons NetHood has developed a theoretical framework extending the "right to the city" concept for the case of the hybrid space, and has initiated a series of "encounters in the hybrid space", facilitating meetings between urban and digital activists.
+One of these meetings took place in Zurich and it was one of the first events organized at L200.